| Search

 - Egoli

-and its surrounds exude an energy that is difficult to capture in
+its surrounds exude an energy that is difficult to capture in words.
+Perhaps

-- 'place of Gold' - a name given to an area famed for its richness in
+'place of Gold' - a name given to an area famed for its richness in the

-the precious mineral gold, but the wealth of Jo'burg goes much deeper
+precious mineral gold, but the wealth of Jo'burg goes much deeper than

-than its gold.
-It may have ben what drew thousands to its land long ago,
+its gold.
+It may have ben what drew thousands to its land long ago, but

 From its early days 120 years ago as a gold rush shanty town, Johannesburg

-the third largest city on the continent, surpassed in size by Cairo
+largest city on the continent, surpassed in size by Cairo (Egypt) and

-(Egypt) and Lagos (Nigeria).
-The cosmopolitan spread has a blossoming
+Lagos (Nigeria).
+The cosmopolitan spread has a blossoming art scene with

 Newton - museums and culture

-to make it a first class, safe, cultural area and tourist attraction,
+it a first class, safe, cultural area and tourist attraction, it appears

-the first white settlers.
-The museum holds the key to much of South
+white settlers.
+The museum holds the key to much of South Africa's history

-World of Beer.
-SABMiller is one of the largest brewing groups in
+of Beer.
+SABMiller is one of the largest brewing groups in the world and

 Flea-Markets

-are Flea-markets.
-The numerous and varied flourishing markets feature
+The numerous and varied flourishing markets feature all things African

-all things African ranging from masks and carving to jewelry, wire
+ranging from masks and carving to jewelry, wire crafts, clothing, paintings

-crafts, clothing, paintings from around Africa and a myriad of African
+from around Africa and a myriad of African and other wares.

 Here are a few of the main Flea markets: